fpsvogel/blog-2020/posts/2020-12-21-ruby-functional-programming.md

 **DISCLAIMER:** These efforts of mine are *functional lite* or *baby functional*.
 For a more comprehensive approach, see [dry-rb](https://dry-rb.org/).
 But be careful not to go overboard with functional programming in Ruby.
 In the words of Avdi Grimm, "Functional programming ideas about preferring immutability and isolating interactions with the outside world can help us avoid the worst pitfalls of procedural and object-oriented coding.
 But trying to program in a *'fully FP'* style in Ruby can be like paddling a kayak with a canoe paddle.
 Upstream. […] Your best bet for effective development is to learn to 'code with the grain' [of the language you're using].
 And when you get right down to it, Ruby's grain is object-oriented." ([source](https://github.com/yct21/observatory/issues/93#issuecomment-347175199))

 **ANOTHER DISCLAIMER:** I'm new to Ruby, so if you see any glaring stupidities below, you can take comfort in the fact that in a few months I will be shaking my head right along with you.
-In the meantime, please let me know of anything that can be improved, either [via DM](https://www.reddit.com/message/compose/?to=vogel) or by [raising an issue](https://github.com/fpsvogel/pipeful/issues).
+In the meantime, please let me know of anything that can be improved, either [via DM](https://www.reddit.com/message/compose/?to=fpsvogel) or by [raising an issue](https://github.com/fpsvogel/pipeful/issues).

 ## 1. Pipe data …

 Thinking in terms of a data pipeline can be immensely clarifying.
 Here is the outermost layer of my current project, a CLI app that gives statistics on a reading log.
-Note that for this to work, I've created [the Pipeful gem](https://github.com/fpssvogel/pipeful) which redefines the `>>` operator and equips Array with a unary `+` operator to convert it to pipe arguments.
+Note that for this to work, I've created [the Pipeful gem](https://github.com/fpsvogel/pipeful) which redefines the `>>` operator and equips Array with a unary `+` operator to convert it to pipe arguments.
 The fact that it's so easy to do this is one of the many reasons I love Ruby. ❤️

 <pre><code class="ruby">
 require "pipeful"
 require_relative "errors"
 # ... requires for the function classes below: LoadLibrary, etc.

-module ReadStat
+module Readstat
   extend Pipeful

   @err_block = ->(err) { err.show }